IMolotsi/IMolotsi/README.md

 Here are a few projects I've worked on:

-- **Marketing Campaign Analysis**: Used Looker StudioI to visualise customer data and identify key segments for targeted marketing initiatives.
+- **Marketing Campaign Analysis**: Used Looker Studio to visualise customer data and identify key segments for targeted marketing initiatives.
 - **Customer Personality Analysis**: Conducted a comprehensive consumer personality analysis using SQLto gain deep insights into customer preferences and behaviours and created a dashboard with Power BI.
 - **Sales Forecasting**: Leveraged Excel and statistical modeling techniques to forecast sales trends and inform business planning.